 Q. Do I live in the right climate for an evaporative air cooler?

-Evaporative air coolers pull dry, warm air through a wet media pad, causing the top layer of water to evaporate and lower the temperature within the cooler by 10 to 20 degrees.
-This process of evaporative cooling works best in hot, dry climates common in the American Southwest, including Arizona, New Mexico, Utah, the California desert, and parts of Texas and Colorado.
-These coolers can function outside of these regions, but the higher the ambient humidity, the less effective the coolers will be at producing cold air.
+Evaporative air coolers pull dry, warm air through a wet media pad, causing the top layer of water to evaporate and lower the temperature within the cooler by 10 to 20 degrees Fahrenheit.
+This process of evaporative cooling works best in hot, dry climates common in the American Southwest, including Arizona, New Mexico, Utah, Nevada, the California desert, and parts of Texas and Colorado.
+These coolers can function outside of these regions, but the higher the ambient humidity, the lower the cooling efficiency.

-Q. Do I need to change the media pads for an evaporative air cooler often?
+Q. How often do I need to change the media pads for an evaporative air cooler?

 Q. Do I need to close all doors and windows when using an evaporative air cooler?